vttale/serve-stale/README.md

-   The balance for the resolution recheck timer is responsiveness in detecting the renewed availability of authorities versus the extra resource use of resolution.If this variable is set too large, stale answers may continue to be returned even after the authoritative server is reachable.
+   The balance for the resolution recheck timer is responsiveness in detecting the renewed availability of authorities versus the extra resource use of resolution.
+If this variable is set too large, stale answers may continue to be returned even after the authoritative server is reachable.
 If this variable is too small, authoritative servers may be rapidly hit with a significant amount of traffic when